San Andres is island paradise!

 Food in San Andres

 San Andres has its own cuisine, which fortunately had almost nothing I’d call Colombian.

 Rondon – the signature plate of San Andres.
-Its a Spanglish name taken from “rundown” – this is the rundown.
-I ate one at the bottom of San Andres, where the locals live, and it came out really homemade.
+Its a Spanglish name taken from “rundown.”
+I ate one at the bottom of San Andres, where the locals live.
 It was the best meal I had on the island.
-All stewed in the same sauce: fish, snail, pigs tail, platano, yuca, and potato.
+All stewed in the same sauce were fish, snail, pigs tail, platano, yuca, and potato.
 I didn’t order it until the last day because I was skeptical of pig’s tail, but it was amazing.
 The highlight of the dish!

 Snail – ‘Caracol’ is sea snail.
 Caracol guisado is stewed snails.
-You’d never guess if you ate it first, it tastes just like any shellfish.
+It tastes like any shellfish.

 Turtle – I saw this on a menu is a rather ghetto spot.
 I learned that sea turtle is a San Andres specialty, but it’s illegal to serve.
-The place I saw it didn’t have it that day.
+The place with the pictured menu didn’t have it that day.
 I asked around all over the island, but never found it available.

 Lobster – We had a giant lobster feast on Johnny Cay (below), and even found lobster empanadas.

 Crab – Stewed crab, fried crab meat.